tylerdave/role-bot/README.md

 Role Bot is an Amazon Alexa skill that provides some basic functionality that could be useful to RPG players.
 This is mainly a project for fun.

+## Enable Skill

+- **On the Amazon website:** https://www.amazon.com/Role-Bot-The-RPG-Assistant/dp/B01N3751H8
-In the Alexa app, it is titled "Role Bot: The RPG Assistant" so search for something like that if you'd like to find it.
+- **In the Alexa app:** Search for "Role Bot: The RPG Assistant"

 ## Code